ucd-csl/MUTATION_2022_Revisiting/README.md

 ## defects4j_PIT

 This is the extended version of defects4j framework that was used.
 The PIT Mutation tool (https://pitest.org/) was intergrated into the defects4j framewok.
 Several other existing scripts were extended to allow MAJOR to operate at a test method level.
-See README for further details.
+See https://github.com/SteGaff7/Mutant_Fault_Coupling/blob/master/defects4j_PIT/README.md for further details.

 ## Fixed Suites